SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - Also, go to Store > Customers - we have a customer already!
 Oh wait, it's me.
 - Anyway, LS handles all emails for us, so you don't need to worry about it.
   You will find the invoice email in your inbox shortly.
 Sour (🍋)!
 Um, I mean, sweet!!
-- OK OK, that's really great!
+- OK, OK, that's really great!
 You can start selling your products without a website, just create more products, publish them on the storefront, and share the link to your storefront to your friends!
 - But since we're developers, and since we already have a super popular